I have concurrent 15-20 minute city surveys out right now both for inhabitants of the city of Warsaw and the city of Edinburgh.

 Note on ‘Freedom of Movement‘

-It’s important to note that nobody is trying to restrict people’s freedom of movement and that a 15-20 minute city or neighborhood lifestyle simply means that instead of having to schlepp 45 minutes in a car across town for your kid’s doctor appointment, or 30 minutes the other way for some other amenity, that generally all the ‘basic functions’ are available in your local neighborhood.
+It’s important to note that nobody is trying to restrict people’s freedom of movement and that a 15-20 minute city or neighborhood lifestyle simply means that instead of having to commute 45 minutes in a car across town for your kid’s doctor appointment, or 30 minutes the other way for some other amenity, that generally all the ‘basic functions’ are available in your local neighborhood.

 I have worked in very marginalized inner-city communities in the USA that were essentially food deserts, without a grocery store, pharmacy, clinic or many other basic amenities for blocks upon blocks.